ipverse/as-ip-blocks/README.md

 # as-ip-blocks (formerly asn-ip)

 > **📢 New and improved:** This repo has been upgraded with a clearer name (`as-ip-blocks`) and enhanced JSON format.
 Metadata is now properly nested, and data quality indicators have been added via the `origin` field to show whether metadata comes from authoritative sources, is inferred, or overlaid.
-If you're using the JSON format in production, check out [MIGRATION.md](MIGRATION.md) for the quick changes needed (TXT files are unchanged).
+If you're using the JSON format in production, check out [MIGRATION.md](MIGRATION.md) for the quick changes needed (plaintext files are unchanged).
 The data is provided as-is on a best-effort basis.

 Daily-updated datasets about every autonomous system (AS), sourced from BGP routing table announcements.
 No APIs, no databases - just simple file downloads.